 Comment by: Vladimir

-This is useful post on bill of lading info I have been trying to find good info like this for long time.
+This is useful post on this very important cargo document I have been trying to find good info like this for long time.
 Many sites post on this subject but do not ever give comprehensive details to help people who need it.

 Thank you for post, it was highly informative

-If by HBL, you mean a Hazmat Bill of Lading, here is a link to more info:
+If by HBL, you mean a Hazmat B.O.L., here is a link to more info:

 Comment by: aNOOP